OleksandrLapshin564/OnlineLibrary/README.md

 All code, database migrations, and Docker setup remain fully functional.
 Instructor can safely review the project, run it locally, and test API endpoints without issues.
+---

+> Note: The GitHub Actions CI workflow is included for reference; the main branch builds successfully, while some historical workflow runs may show failures.
+All project functionality can be tested locally via Docker as described above.